Stijnantoine99/theorie/README.md

    * The simulated annealing algorithm will move the houses like the move algorithm, but will initiate simulated annealing (check for bigger random steps) if possible.

-### The algorithms
+### Algorithms

-The algorithms are made to create the best possible way to place the houses in every neighborhood.
+Algorithms are made to create the best possible way to place the houses in every neighbourhood.
 Every algorithm is different and are therefore hard to compare.
 However every algorithm has a method to place the houses and a method to calculate the total price.
 In the table below we have tried to quantify the amount of steps every algorithm has to take in the place and price method.

 #### Variables
 We have made use of some variables which are distinguishable in our algorithms.
 All these variables affect the running time of a specific algorithm.
 We have tried to characterize the variables in all our algorithms and these are presented below.